aeon0/botty/README.md

 --------------------------------|---------------------------------------------
 type | Build type.
 Currently only "sorceress" or "hammerdin" is supported casting_frames | Depending on your char and fcr you will have a specific casting frame count.
 Check it here: https://diablo2.diablowiki.net/Breakpoints and fill in the right number.
-Determines how much delay there is after each teleport for example. num_loot_columns | Number of columns in inventory used for loot (from left!).
+Determines how much delay there is after each teleport for example. slow_walk | With this set to 1 the char will have a large delay for each running action in town.
+Set this to 1 if you keep getting stuck during traversing town. num_loot_columns | Number of columns in inventory used for loot (from left!).
 Remaining space can be used for charms take_health_potion | Health percentage when healing potion will be used take_mana_potion | Mana percentage when mana potion will be used.
 Currently belt managment is not very clever and it is safest to only pick up health pots and make sure mana reg is enough for pindle to not need mana pots.